luthramanisha/TCEP-Demo/README.md

 workers=("xx.xx.xx.xx" "xx.xx.xx.xx")
 ```

 Now since the hosts are successfully deployed on GENI and the project is ready to be setup on the hosts.
-To setup the GENI instances to be able to run docker, run the following command
+To setup the GENI instances to be able to run docker, run the following command:

 ```
 ./publish_tcep.sh setup